 Read the Higher Degrees Guide very carefully.
-In addition to University policy, there are few extra departmental requirements that we have:
+In addition to University policy, there are a few extra departmental requirements that we have:

 - a.
 Students must arrange regular meetings (fortnightly is ideal) with their supervisors. - b.
 The student must write a short summary of each meeting, and both student and supervisor must keep copies of these records. - c.
 Student and supervisor must agree on a reasonable timetable for submission of various sections of completed work.
-Ideally this schedule should be signed by both students and supervisor. - d.
+Ideally, this schedule should be signed by both students and supervisor. - d.
 It is the student's responsibility to maintain regular contact with the supervisor, to collect feedback timeously and to seek additional help if needed. - e.
 The supervisor will read and comment critically on all written work within a reasonable period of time (normally within two weeks). - f.
-At year-end, both students and supervisor are required to submit progress reports to the Dean via ROSS. - g.
-In addition, twice-yearly meetings to monitor progress will be held between the student concerned, the PG co-ordinator and the supervisor.
+At year-end, both students and supervisors are required to submit progress reports to the Dean via ROSS. - g.
+In addition, a Progress Review Meeting will be held between the student concerned, the PG Coordinator and the supervisor during Term 3.
 At these meetings, the students' progress will be discussed and such interventions as the staff deem necessary will be implemented.
-Distance students must schedule a meeting each time they visit the department, and in attendance students once a semester.
 These meetings are intended to support students in focusing on their studies and to provide them with the support they need to arrive at a successful outcome.